- 1 General information

 Set of guidelines for MRI data-analyses, strongly recommended by Spinoza staff.

-How to get your data from the scanner.
+How to export your data from the scanner and send it to the server.

 Tried and tested sequences easily adaptable to your needs.